-Importing data from one sheet to another using IMPORTRANGE in Google Sheets is something many of us have done.
-But did you know there's a whole world of possibilities beyond just importing?
+Importing data from one sheet to another using IMPORTRANGE in Google Sheets is a task that many of us have performed.
+This article will cover using query and importrange in Google Sheets, but did you know there’s a whole world of possibilities beyond just importing?

-The QUERY function in Google Sheets helps you ask questions and get specific answers from your data.
-Let's explore how it works.
+The QUERY function in Google Sheets enables you to ask questions and obtain specific answers from your data.
+This function requires a data source to manipulate information.
+Let’s explore how it works.

 =QUERY(data_range,"query_string")